scalameta/coc-metals/readme.md

 ### Troubleshooting

 If you have any questions or issues with coc-metals, please submit an [issue](https://github.com/ckipp01/coc-metals/issues) in this repo if it pertains to the extension.
 If the issues is general to Metals, please submit it in the [Metals issue repo](https://github.com/scalameta/metals/issues).
 If you have any feature requests, we also have a feature request [issue repo](https://github.com/scalameta/metals-feature-requests).

+### Contributing

+If you're interested in contributing, please visit the [CONTRIBUTING](CONTRIBUTING.md) guide for help on getting started.
+You can also take a look at the [project board](https://github.com/ckipp01/coc-metals/projects/1) to get an idea of what is being looked at or currently being worked on.